 September 7, 2022

 Utilities are preparing for a rapidly changing transportation electrification (TE) landscape.
-To help the transformation, E Source has created TE Insights, a database of TE programs, plans, and spending.
-In this blog, we share how TE Insights works and what kinds of information you can find in it.
+To help the transformation, we created E Source TE Insights, a database of TE programs, plans, and spending.
+In this blog post, we explain how the tool works and the kind of information you can find in it.